njmittet/learning-kotlin/README.md

 }
 ```

-Without the SAM conversion, the abstract methods would have to be implemented:
+Without the SAM conversion, the abstract methods would have to be implemented and instantiated:

 ```kt
 val isEven = object : IntPredicate {